 13.8 An RFI, REOI and RFPQ shall follow the same award approvals as an RFP, if applicable.

 14.0 Non-Competitive Purchases (Emergency, Sole Source, Single Source)

-14.1 The requirement for a competitive bid process for the selection of a supplier for goods, services and construction (except for Emergencies – see 14.2) may be waived under authority of the City Manager and replaced with direct negotiations by the Deputy City Manager (or delegate) and Manager of Purchasing and Supply (or delegate) under the following circumstances.
+14.1 The requirement for a competitive bid process for the selection of a supplier for goods, services and construction (except for Emergencies – see 14.2) may be waived under authority of the City Manager and replaced with direct negotiations by the Deputy City Manager (or delegate) and Senior Manager, Procurement and Supply (or delegate) under the following circumstances.

 a.
 The procurement qualifies as ‘Sole Source’ as defined in Section 14.3;